dida-do/GeoGrapher/README.md

     assoc.images_dir
     assoc.labels_dir
-(returns Paths to images and labels, usually data_dir / 'images' or 'labels')
+(returns `pathlib.Paths` to images and labels, usually data_dir / 'images' or 'labels')

 ## Creating an associator from scratch